20 Best Natural Skin Care Ingredients for Your Beauty Routine - Dr. Axe

 Risks and Side Effects

 When using any new product on your skin, even natural skin care products, start with a small amount, and gradually increase how much you use.
 This way you can test your reaction before applying to a large area of your skin.
-This is especially important with essential oils, which can sometimes be irritating.

 If you’re allergic to an ingredient that you’d eat, such as honey or avocado, avoid applying it to your skin.
 Be careful when purchasing natural products in stores if you have any allergies.
-Read labels carefully to avoid irritating ingredients.

 Conclusion

 • Clean beauty is all about using products that are beneficial and non-irritating.
-These include things like lotions, serums, toners, masks and scrubs made from plants, roots, flowers, herbs and even fruits and veggies.
+These include things like lotions, serums, toners, masks and scrubs made from plants, roots, flowers, herbs, and even fruits and veggies.

 • What are the best natural skin care products?
 Some include coconut, tea tree, almond and jojoba oils; apple cider vinegar; beeswax; vitamin C; witch hazel; honey; avocado; and others.